getcouped/validate-steuernummer/README.md

 MIT

 [^1]: Why only _best-effort_?
-    * This library only takes into account information it has about a Steuernummer.
+Because this library only takes into account information it has about a Steuernummer.
 If, for example, the Bundesland issuing a Steuernummer cannot be deduced from the provided Steuernummer (possible when the number is expressed using only the "Standardschema der Länder") and is not otherwise provided, Bundesland-specific features like a correct Prüfziffer are not validated.
 See the [what is validated](#what-is-validated) section.
-    * This library refrains from validating information which is likely to change, like asserting that Steuernummer references an existing Finanzamt.